Program for Financial Education (PFE)

 - If this is your first visit, you will need to enroll in the Blackboard online course.
 Please click the link and follow the instructions to “enroll” in this course.

-- Please note: If you are a new student for Fall 2017, Blackboard access will not be available to you until classes begin on August 28, 2017.
-Students who have not attended in over a year and who have reapplied for admission in Fall 2017 will not have access to Blackboard until classes begin on August 28, 2017.
+- Please note: If you are a new student for Spring 2018, Blackboard access will not be available to you until classes begin on January 16, 2018.
+Students who have not attended in over a year and who have reapplied for admission in Spring 2018 will not have access to Blackboard until classes begin on January 16, 2018.
+Continuing students will have access to Blackboard on January 10, 2018.

 - Lessons can be completed in any order and you can return to it at any time and continue where you left off.